 Aerial class can be tough.
 Especially if you are under slept or haven’t been super consistent with your training.
 Going for that third attempt at a straddle or pike hold can seem daunting, maybe even impossible.
 Having a friend / group to empathise with and encourage you between attempts can make a big difference to your motivation and ability to succeed, not to mention keep you from taking yourself too seriously with jokes and quips.
 After all, aerial class is meant to be fun!

-You can do partner stretching - or you can boost or help each other with any of those niggling not so easy to do moves.
+It's all about team work... you can do partner stretching - or you can boost or help each other with any of those niggling not so easy to do moves.
 You can also remind each other what to do and how to do it properly.
 Oh and of course you have someone there to take awesome Instagram worthy pics of you doing all this weird and wonderful stuff!

-Air Time at Skylab is the perfect place if you want to come and fit in an extra hour of training on the equipment.
+Air Time at Skylab is the perfect place if you want to come and fit in an extra hour of training on the equipment and practice those new found moves and exercises.
 Maybe you find a buddy or maybe a few of you want to to team up and come together...